Saudi Arabia’s

 By 1947, in addition to benefiting from an increase in the number of pilgrims following the end of the Second World War, Saudi Arabia was in the grip of its first great oil boom.
 Jeddah, since 647 the gateway port to Makkah and always an important town for seaborne trade on the Red Sea, was thriving and expanding rapidly.

-“Until 1947, Jeddah was still surrounded by its wall, and it was a really small place, less than one square kilometer, with a few suburbs in the south,” said architect Simone Ricca, a heritage conservation expert who helped to prepare Saudi Arabia’s successful application to have the city listed as a UNESCO World Heritage Site.
+“Until 1947, Jeddah was still surrounded by its wall, and it was a really small place, less than one-square-kilometer, with a few suburbs in the south,” said architect Simone Ricca, a heritage conservation expert who helped to prepare Saudi Arabia’s successful application to have the city listed as a UNESCO World Heritage Site.

 “It was a seasonal city, living through the arrival of pilgrims, many of whom would stay a few months in the city.
 Because of that, houses were built with floors that were rented out to pilgrims, and this helped create the special architecture we see today in the old town.”

-By 1956, with the flow of oil money funding modernization and expansion programs across the country, Jeddah had burst its bounds and, in under 10 years, had swollen to 10 times its size a decade earlier.
+By 1956, with the flow of oil money funding modernization and expansion programs across the country, Jeddah had burst its bounds and, in under 10 years, had swollen to ten times its size a decade earlier.

 By the end of the 1970s, Jeddah Islamic Port had been built on reclaimed land, cutting off the old town from the sea, and the population of the city had risen to close to 1 million.

 But despite Jeddah’s rapid expansion, thanks to the dedication of many individuals and organizations determined to conserve the historic heart of the city known fondly to Jeddawis as Al-Balad, the old town somehow managed to survive.
-In 2014, it became the third historic site in Saudi Arabia to be inscribed on the UNESCO World Heritage List as a site of “outstanding universal value.”
+In 2014, it became the third historic site in Saudi Arabia to be inscribed on the UNESCO World Heritage List as being of “outstanding universal value.”

 Jeddah has been linked inextricably with the Hajj ever since 647, when Uthman ibn Affan, a companion of the Prophet and the third Rashidun caliph, designated it as the gateway port for pilgrims traveling to the holy cities of Makkah and Madinah.